Pay offer for resident doctors working in England

 Your committee believes that this offer is an opportunity to bank a pay uplift for doctors that represents a step towards our unchanged goal of full pay restoration.
 We have an opportunity to reconsolidate our workplace power, strengthen our campaign strategy and replenish personal strike funds, ready for the second phase of our campaign for full pay restoration.
 It is our view that this offer, and building on it each year is the best way of achieving full pay restoration for doctors in England.

-Reforms to pay for junior doctors
+Reforms to pay for resident doctors

 Pay offer for 2023-24

-The Government will invest an average of a further 4.05% into 2023-24 pay scales for junior doctors.
+The Government will invest an average of a further 4.05% into 2023-24 pay scales for resident doctors.
 This means that the 2023-24 pay scales are on average 13.2% higher than in 2022-23 – an improvement of 4.4 percentage points from the current 2023 – 24 pay scales.

 The offer targets a greater proportion of the investment envelope at Nodal Point 3, whilst ensuring that acceptable differentials remain between the Nodal Points.